linD026/mthpc/doc/api.md

 #### APIs

-Run the thread group with the blocking until all the threads finish.
+Run the thread group/cluster with the blocking until all the threads finished.
-Before execute the body function, all of the threads will wait until all the initializations have been done.
+Before executing the body function, all of the threads will wait until all the initializations have been done.
+But this kind of synchronization is thread group level.
 Moreover, to let the object become async (non-blocking, auto-join) you can use `_async_` function.